EngineerPehr/flashcardApp/README.md

 ### DeckForm

 This component is used by `CreateDeck` and `EditDeck` to create a set of deck data that is used to generate a new deck or update an existing deck, respectively.
-It is passed a deck object, a `setDeck` function to pass the altered deck back to `CreateDeck` or `EditDeck`, and the parent component's respective `submitHandler`.
+It is passed a deck object, a `setDeck` function to pass the altered deck back to `CreateDeck` or `EditDeck`, the parent component's respective `submitHandler`, and `create`, a boolean for if the deck is being created or edited.
 Submits are handled by the parent component due to the difference in functionallity.
+The `Cancel` button is toggled by the value of `create`, with true returning the user to the `Home` page and false returning the user to the `Deck` page.

 ### CreateDeck